Pir00t/pir00t.github.io/assets/writeups/huntress24_misc.md

 Standard CyberChef options did not provide anything, then I recalled a similar challenge last year requiring a **base65536** [decoder](https://www.better-converter.com/Encoders-Decoders/Base65536-Decode).
 Success, of sorts in that now we have some base64 data.
 Decode in CyberChef with Gunzip to get an image which is a colour palette.
 Use this [site](https://imagecolorpicker.com/) to upload the image and obtain the hex of each colour to get build the flag:

 **`flag{586cf8c849c9730ea7b2112fff39ff6a}`**

-# Little Shop of Hashes

-**What is the name of the service that the attacker ran and stopped, which dumped hashes on the first compromised host?**

-Host B - `Remote Registry`

-**What lateral movement technique did the threat actor use to move to the other machine?**

-`Pass The Hash`

-**What is the full path of the binary that the threat actor used to access the privileges of a different user with explicit credentials?**

-`C:\Users\DeeDee\Documents\runasc.exe`

-**How many accounts were compromised by the threat actor?**

-Host A - `3` - Chainsaw, checked lateral movement output - excluding administrator = 3

-**What is the full path of the binary that was used as a callback to the threat actor's machine?**

-Host A - `C:\Users\DeeDee\Documents\nc.exe`

 # 1200 transmissions